ITSUREN/DSA/NOTES/Miscellaneous/SortingAlgorithms.md

 #  🔀 Sorting Algorithms
-- Agorithms to order the elements in an array in specific order
+- Algorithms to order the elements in an array in a specific order

 ### 🌿 Nature of Sorting Algorithms:
-- The Sorting Algorithm can be any of the folllowing natures:
+- The Sorting Algorithm can be any of the following natures:
 1. ### In-Place Sorting Algorithms
     - Rearranges the elements of an array or a list within the memory space it already occupies.
-    - Doesnt require additional space proportional to the size of the input.
+    - Doesn't require additional space proportional to the size of the input.
     - Examples:
     1. Insertion Sort
     2. Selection Sort